gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 LIMIT 5
 ```

 This query returned five rows of data.
-Look at the result set (scroll to the right in the Results panel to see additional column data).
+The columns **useridentity, eventtime, eventsource, eventname, and requestparameters** contained the most valuable information to help me find the origin of the hack.
+The **useridentity** column had many details that made it more difficult to read though.
+So I decided to return only the user name for that column.